beachmachine/django-jython/docs/database-backends.rst

   </Context>

   Usage hint:
-    For a basic configuration of JNDI on your Tomcat server, create a file named judocms.xml on '/path/to/apache-tomcat-6.x.x/conf/Catalina/localhost/' with the content printed above.
+    For a basic configuration of JNDI on your Tomcat server, create a file named mysite.xml on '/path/to/apache-tomcat-6.x.x/conf/Catalina/localhost/' with the content printed above.

 Follow the instructions, restart Tomcat and it will be working as expected.